mustasaari/BusRadarTampereNative/README.md

 # BusRadarTampereNative
-Bus Radar Tampere React Native
+Bus Radar Tampere made with React Native for Android.
+Tested and compiled with Expo.

+## Author
+Mikko Mustasaari